-Careful measuring of epoxy resin and hardener and thorough mixing are essential for a proper cure.
+Careful measuring of resin and hardener and thoroughly mixing epoxy are essential for a proper cure.
 Whether the resin/hardener mixture is applied as a coating or modified with fillers or additives, observing the following procedures will assure a controlled and thorough chemical transition to a high-strength epoxy solid.

 DO NOT attempt to adjust the epoxy cure time by altering the mix ratio.
 An accurate ratio is essential for a proper cure and full development of physical properties.

-If this is the first time you have used WEST SYSTEM epoxy, begin with a small test batch to get the feel for the mixing and curing process, before applying the mixture to your project.
+If this is the first time you have used WEST SYSTEM epoxy, begin mixing epoxy in a small test batch to get the feel for the mixing and curing process, before applying the mixture to your project.
 This will demonstrate the hardener’s open time for the temperature you are working in and assure you that the resin/hardener ratio is metered properly.
-Mix small batches until you are confident of the mixture’s handling characteristics.
+Mixing epoxy in small batches is a good way to gain confidence in the mixture’s handling characteristics.

 If you have any questions about selecting or using WEST SYSTEM products that you can’t find the answers to, contact our technical staff by email or by calling 866-937-8797 toll-free Monday-Friday, 9:00 AM to 5:00 PM EST.

-Stir the two ingredients together thoroughly—at least 1 minute, and longer in cooler temperatures.
-To assure thorough mixing, scrape the sides and bottom of the pot as you mix.
+Stir the two epoxy ingredients together thoroughly—at least 1 minute, and longer in cooler temperatures.
+To assure that you’re mixing epoxy thoroughly, scrape the sides and bottom of the pot as you mix.
 Use the flat end of the mixing stick to reach the inside corner of the pot.
 If you are using a power mixer, occasionally scrape the sides and corners of the mixing pot while mixing.

 Warning!
 Curing epoxy generates heat.
 Do not fill voids or cast layers of epoxy thicker than ½”—thinner if enclosed by foam or other insulating material.
 Several inches of mixed epoxy in a confined mass (such as a mixing cup) will generate enough heat to melt a plastic cup, burn your skin or ignite combustible materials if left to stand for its full pot life.
 For this reason, do not use foam or glass mixing containers or pour into confined spaces.
 If a pot of mixed epoxy begins to exotherm (heat up), quickly move it outdoors.
 Avoid breathing the fumes.
 Do not dispose of the mixture until the reaction is completed and has cooled.